 Satellite API

 It is possible to remotely connect a 'Stream Deck' to companion so that it appears as its own device and follows the paging model.
-This is different to how the OSC/TCP/UDP servers operate.
+This is different from how the OSC/TCP/UDP servers operate.

 This page documents the protocol.
 The intention is to only ever add non-breaking functionality to this API, and to keep this document updated with new functionality as it is added.